fridadwi/promo-card-instagram-filter-tutorial/README.md

 Click **Create New** > **New Project**.

 A popup will appear for the project types you can create.
-Since at this point we will learn from scratch, choose **Blank Project**.
+Then choose **Blank Project**.

 ![project baru](tutorial_images/02_new_project.gif)

 ## Main Display of Spark AR Studio
 **Spark AR Studio** will open a new window which will become our workarea.
-If you pay attention, our workarea is divided into several main areas.
+As you can see, our workarea is divided into several main areas.

 ![mainview](tutorial_images/03_Main_View.PNG)